xmyst/canon/index.md

 ## 0. English

-*Firstly, right from the start, English has been the Lingua Franca of computing...*
+*Firstly, right from the start, English has been the Lingua Franca of computing...*<br>
 &mdash; Edsger W. Dijkstra, EWD989